-This Two Brothers S1R MT 07 full exhaust system is rated for a closed circuit race track only.
+Two Brothers S1R MT 07 full exhaust system is rated for a closed circuit race track only.
 But I do see a few getting around the city.
-It comes down to how strict your local law enforcement.
+It comes down to how strict your local law enforcement is.

-Warranty and Insurance is another issue if you will be covered if something goes wrong.
-That a big reason I went for the Akrapovic Ti.
+Warranty and Insurance are another issue if you will be covered if something goes wrong.
+That is a big reason I went for the Akrapovic Ti.
 It is a direct manufacturer upgrade and most insurance companies know about the muffler.

 This provides a clean exit for exhaust gases and increased power.

 Don’t forget to keep that exhaust looking clean so check out our post on how to clean tarnished stainless steel exhaust headers fast.